Skip to main content

 Does the description clearly state what the tool does and how it differs from similar tools?

-The description clearly states the tool's purpose as a read-only observation of the current desktop state, specifying the returned fields (focused window/element, modal flag, etc.).
-It distinguishes itself from sibling tool desktop_discover by noting it does not enumerate descendants.
+The description clearly states the tool is for read-only observation of current desktop state, listing specific outputs like focused window, element, cursor, modal flag, etc. It distinguishes itself from sibling desktop_discover by noting it does not enumerate descendants, and mentions it absorbs several former tools.

 Agents choose between tools based on descriptions.
 A clear purpose with a specific verb and resource helps agents select the right tool.